Traditional Easter Braided Sweet Bread

 1 egg yolk and 1 tbsp of milk for brushing

 1. Mix flour and yeast and pour everything in the bowl of a stand mixer.
 Knead for about 5-7 minutes.
 My mixer gave up after around 2 minutes, so I continued kneading with my hands.
-If you are using raising, add 2 minutes before finishing kneading.
+If you are using raisins, add them 2 minutes before finishing the kneading.

 2. Form a ball and let the dough rise for 1 hour.